Input Validation

 Proof of Knowledge: each round-1 package includes a Schnorr proof of knowledge of $a_{i,0}$, binding the commitment to the sender’s identity and the current session.
 An attacker that chose $A_{m,0}$ adversarially cannot produce a valid proof without knowing the discrete log.

-Example: Drand DKG Threshold Constraint (Sigma Prime, 2020).
-Drand’s protocol specification describes it as a distributed randomness beacon using DKG and threshold BLS, with a threshold above half the participants under its security model.
-Sigma Prime showed that when the polynomial degree $t$ exceeds $n/2$ (that is, a $(t+1)$-of-$n$ reconstruction threshold), a coalition of $m \ge n - t + 1$ parties can mount a rogue-key attack: after seeing the honest parties’ public commitments, the colluding parties choose their own constant-term commitments so the final public key becomes an attacker-chosen $Y^\star = g^x$.
-The attacker then knows the discrete log of the group public key.
+Drand is a distributed randomness beacon using DKG and threshold BLS, with a threshold above half the participants under its security model (see the protocol specification).
+With polynomial degree $t > n/2$, a coalition of at least $n - t + 1$ parties can mount a rogue-key attack: after seeing the honest parties’ constant-term commitment ($A_{i,0} = g^{a_{i,0}}$), the colluding parties choose their own so the group public key becomes an attacker-chosen $Y^\star = g^{x^\star}$.

 Cryptographic Primitives